Optimal Reflection Coefficients for ASK Modulated Backscattering from Passive Tags: Performance Metrics for BackCom

 \subsection{Symbol Error Rate}

-The third factor limiting the tag performance is the SER, defined as the number of symbols misidentified by the reader over the total number of transmitted symbols at a given time interval~\cite{fuschini2008efficiency}.
-The probability $P^{\left(i,k\right)}_{\rm e}$ is the ratio of $S_i$ being misidentified as $S_k$ to the total number of transmitted $S_i$, which can be determined by the following equation~\cite{fuschini2008analytical}:
+The third factor limiting the tag performance is the SER, defined as the number of symbols misidentified by the reader out of the total number of transmitted symbols at a given time interval~\cite{fuschini2008efficiency}.
+The probability $P^{\left(i,k\right)}_{\rm e}$ of symbol $S_i$ being misidentified as symbol $S_k$ is given by the following equation~\cite{fuschini2008analytical}: